wenbobao/PPiOS-Rename/README.md

 > DEVELOPER NOTE: The original `--translate-dsym` logic did not work properly with small symbol names nor when the obfuscated names were a different size than the originals.
 It has been replaced by a feature in PPiOS-ControlFlow.

-### Analyzing Frameworks
+### Analyzing Dynamic Frameworks

-Analyzing a framework is similar to analyzing an application, but will probably require many more filters.
+Analyzing a dynamic framework is similar to analyzing an application, but will probably require many more filters.
 To start, use:

     ppios-rename --analyze /path/to/ProjectName.framework/ProjectName